MikesTooLz/SQRL-xenforo/README.md

 # SQRL for XenForo

-This addon adds SQRL authentication to XenForo 2.0.
+This add-on adds SQRL authentication to XenForo 2.0.
 You can read more about SQRL from [Gibson Research Corporation](https://www.grc.com/sqrl/sqrl.htm).

 ## Requirements